Medical Office Moving: The Complete Guide to Moving a Medical Practice

 - Signage/flyers posted at old location

-- Website/social media announcements
+- Website/social media doctor office relocation announcements

 - Emails, letters and phone calls to existing patients